gferhpc/supercomputing.tue.nl/pages/documentation/steps/access/openondemand.md

 <br/>

-## Upload and Download Files
+## Upload, Download and edit Files

 ![img_2.png](img_2.png){ align=right width=250px }
-Access to the files with upload and download capabilities, in your home-directory on the cluster via the browser.
+Access to the files with edit, upload and download capabilities, in your home-directory on the cluster via the browser.

 <br/><br/>